 There is so much at stake: in addition to all of the federal races (like president!), there are a significant number of state level offices up as well.
-The work WEA-PAC does will be critical to maintaining our pro-public education, pro-labor majorities in the State House and State Senate, as well as the Governor’s office (and many other statewide positions).
+The work WEA-PAC is doing is critical to maintaining our pro-public education, pro-labor majorities in the State House and State Senate, as well as the Governor’s office (and many other statewide positions).

-These races will require critical resources.
-This includes your time and energy (get those sneakers ready for a number of doorbell Saturdays around the state!).
+These races will require critical resources including your time and energy, like signing up for the Digital Action Team.
 It also includes financial resources.
 That’s why we’ve launched the $20.20 for 2020 fundraising drive.
 To contribute, click here.
 This money goes directly to supporting pro-public education, pro-labor candidates.
 Your work in WEA-PAC lays the foundation and will continue to help us succeed in years to come.

 Before you vote, see where the candidates stand on issues impacting students, public education and working people.
 The Strong Public Schools 2020 site provides members with powerful tools to learn more about the candidates for U.S. President.
 You can compare the presidential candidates and watch interviews with the candidates.
 To learn more about campaign events in your area, visit https://www.mobilize.us/nea

 Changes to Washington Voter Registration Laws and Questions About Voting

 Last year, Washington state passed a number of new laws to ensure every person eligible to vote in Washington is able to participate in our elections.
 These changes include:

 Same Day Voter Registration: Same day voter registration allows a citizen to register to vote any time before 8pm on the day of an election at in-person voting centers.
 In most counties the in-person voting center will be at the county auditor’s office.
 King County, due to its size, will be required to have an additional voting center in presidential election years.
 Check your county Auditor's office for specific locations on where to register on the day of an election.